-If you are not used to interviews, practicing an interview will help you a lot.
-This will simulate an interview environment and you will understand on how to code under pressure and time.
-You can practice interviews with your friend by giving them a set of questions or a problem to work on and restricted time.
+If you are not used to interviews, practicing for an interview will help you a lot.
+It will simulate an interview environment and you will understand how to code under the pressure of time restraints.
+There are many ways to go about it.

 As you can see, being good at interviews takes practice and skill.
 It takes some new concepts to learn and practice to master crushing interviews.

-You surely must be asking yourself: Why do I need to go through all this.
+You surely must be asking yourself: Why do I need to go through all this?
 I just want to code and work.

-Reality is that this is the current state on how majority of companies are approaching interviews and hiring.
+Reality is that this is the current state on how the majority of companies are approaching interviews and hiring.

 Your best play here (as in general in life) is to adapt to the rules of the game and show your worth.